I previously wrote about my process to publish posts on my blog, but in the meantime I have been quite busy. My workflow has now changed quite a bit.

 • and a lot more small details…

 If you want to use this tool too, you can!
 Head to the repository at obrhubr/notion-to-jekyll and follow the instructions.
-You can customise it to fit your use case with the command line options.
+You can customise it to fit your use case with the provided command line options.